punithyc/probability/README.md

 **a.** __*Binomial Distribution:*__
 * Explains the discrete probability distribution for scenarios with two outcomes (success/failure).
-* Includes real-world examples such as coin tosses and quality control. <br>
+* Includes real-world examples such as coin tosses and quality control.
 **b.** __*Normal Distribution:*__
 * Focuses on the bell-shaped curve, its properties, and applications.
-* Covers concepts such as mean, standard deviation, and the 68-95-99.7 rule. <br>
+* Covers concepts such as mean, standard deviation, and the 68-95-99.7 rule.
 **c.** __*Uniform Distribution:*__
 * Explores both discrete and continuous uniform distributions.
-* Includes visualizations and practical examples. <br>
+* Includes visualizations and practical examples.
 **d.** __*pdf&cdf:*__
 * Explains Probability Density Functions (PDF) and Cumulative Distribution Functions (CDF).
-* Demonstrates their use in analyzing probability distributions. <br>
+* Demonstrates their use in analyzing probability distributions.

 ## **2.** __*Statistical Concepts*__
 **a** __*CLT:*__
 * Covers the Central Limit Theorem and its significance in sampling distributions.
-* Includes visual demonstrations and practical implications. <br>
+* Includes visual demonstrations and practical implications.
 **b** __*Estimations:*__
 * Explores point estimation and interval estimation.
 * Introduces confidence intervals and margin of error.